WasmEdge/WasmEdge/docs/c_api.md

 ## WasmEdge AOT Compiler

 In this partition, we will introduce the WasmEdge AOT compiler and the options.
-WasmEdge runs the WASM files in interpreter mode, and WasmEdge also supports the AOT (ahead-of-time) mode running without modifying any code.
+WasmEdge runs the WASM files in executor mode, and WasmEdge also supports the AOT (ahead-of-time) mode running without modifying any code.
-The WasmEdge AOT (ahead-of-time) compiler compiles the WASM files for running in AOT mode which is much faster than interpreter mode.
+The WasmEdge AOT (ahead-of-time) compiler compiles the WASM files for running in AOT mode which is much faster than executor mode.
 Developers can compile the WASM files into the compiled-WASM files for the AOT mode running.

 ### Compilation Example